hetznercloud/apps/apps/hetzner/wireguard/README.md

 Create your server as usual using the [Hetzner Cloud Console](https://console.hetzner.cloud).
 As an alternative to the operating system, you can choose an app that you would like to have pre-installed.

-WireGuard and the management UI are preinstalled when the image is booted, but not enabled yet.
+Now, that you know, which IP addresses are assigned to your server, configure a domain with the following DNS records, so you can use it for this WireGuard app:

+- **A** record with the IPv4 address of the server, if it has one
+- **AAAA** record with the IPv6 address of the server, if it has one

+You may need to wait a few minutes until the DNS changes are propagated.

-To activate them, please login to your server:
+After that, please login to your server:

 - By _SSH key_, if you provided one when you created your server.
 - By _root password_, which you received from us by email when you created your server, if no SSH key was provided.

-This will guide you through a process where you can configure the domain and admin password, that you can later use to reach the management UI.
+This will guide you through a process where you can configure the domain and admin credentials, that you can later use to reach the management UI.
 TLS will be automatically set up using Let's Encrypt.

 When you are done, you will be able to login to the management UI and configure the first WireGuard clients.